-Given that almost every part of the sweet potato can be fed on chickens.
+Almost every part of the sweet potato can be fed to chickens.
 You can rest assured that nothing will go to waste.
 This means you can provide your chickens with sweet potato peelings, leftovers, and scraps.

 Chemical Composition in Sweet Potatoes

 The main aim of growing this type of tuber is for human consumption.
-It has turned out to be a good source of food for domestic animals such as pigs, rabbits, and chickens among others.
+It has become a good food source for domestic animals such as pigs, rabbits, and chickens.

 The protein contained in the sweet potato tubers and vines should be given special attention.
-However, several factors, particularly environmental, have had an impact on protein content within the tubers.
+However, several factors, particularly environmental, have impacted protein content within the tubers.